sabinahofmann/homebank-gtk-app/README.md

 ![Main window](/docu/main_window.png)

-For the desired report of your bank of choice, you have to create or use an exists confirguation account.
+For the desired report of your bank of choice, you have to create or use an exists configuration account.
 Please push the button "Add account", "Edit Account" or "Import CSV".

 ![New account](/docu/add_account.png)

 In edit mode of an configuration account enter the linenumber in the field "Start line at".
 It stands for the start of the entries of your transactions in the exported CSV-file.
-The fields "Date", "Payment", "Tag", "Payee", "Memo", "Amount", "Category" are use to determine the columns in the exportert CVS file - more explanations see [HomeBank CSV file format](http://homebank.free.fr/help/misc-csvformat.html)
+The fields "Date", "Payment", "Tag", "Payee", "Memo", "Amount", "Category" are use to determine the columns in the exported CVS file - more explanations see [HomeBank CSV file format](http://homebank.free.fr/help/misc-csvformat.html)

 ![Edit mode](/docu/edit_mode.png)